Edward Lear's Alphabet of Nonsense

 Size: 7.3" x 11.7"

-The skill and humor found in the lettering and language of artist and draftsman Edward Lear is a nearly a lost art.
-English illustrator, author and poet, Lear (1812 - 1888), created an alphabet of literary fun which is reproduced in this delightful new book from the Ashmolean Museum.
-Lear's alphabet of limericks show him to be the master of this peculiar and delightful literary form and the alphabet still delights children and adults after over 150 years.
+The skill and humor found in the lettering and language of Edward Lear is nearly a lost art.
+English illustrator, author and poet, Lear (1812-1888), created an alphabet of literary fun which is reproduced in this delightful book.
+His alphabet of limericks show him to be the master of this peculiar and delightful literary form and the alphabet still delights children and adults after over 150 years.